astriiddev/Gameless-Boy-Chiptune-Synth/README.md

   Inspired by trash80's mGB for arduinoboy and using Adventure Kid's NES wavetables, I decided to create a standalone chiptune synthesizer with an Arduino UNO.
-When I set out to begin this project, I had neither a gameboy nor an everdrive to run LSDJ or mGB so I wanted to build this to supplement my lack of gear.
+When I set out to begin this project, I had neither a gameboy nor an everdrive to run LSDJ or mGB so I wanted to build this to supplant my lack of gear.
 Now, over a year later, even though I now have both an everdrive and quite a few gameboys, I still wanted a standalone chiptune synth that was lowcost and compact and so I decided to finish the project I had started.

   As the ArduiNES is inspired by mGB, I decided to keep the MIDI channel layout the same.
 MIDI channels 1 and 2 are both pulse wave channels with varialbe pulse width.
 These pulse waves can be set to 12.5%, 25%, 50% (square wave--default on